1074661/logistic_growth/README.md

 Substituting my estimates of N0 and r to calculate bacterial population size at t=4980 min: N(4980) = 986 * e^(0.01*4980) = 4.19 x 10^24

-Under logistic population growth, bacterial population size at t=4980 min would be 6 x 10^10 since by this timepoint the bacterial population has already reached and is remaining constant at the environmental carrying capacity.
+Under logistic population growth, bacterial population size at t=4980 min would be 6 x 10^10 since by this timepoint the bacterial population would have already reached and be held constant at the environmental carrying capacity.

 Therefore, at time = 4980 minutes, bacterial population size would be 6.98x10^13 times larger under exponential growth than under logistic growth (since (4.19 x 10^24)/(6 x 10^10 = 6.98x10^13)).